What is Fetal Macrosomia?

-It’s not inherently dangerous to have a large newborn, but the chances of complication are higher when carrying and delivering a large baby.
-Fetal macrosomia also puts the baby at increased risk of health problems after birth.
+It’s not inherently dangerous to have a large newborn, but the chances of complications are higher when carrying and delivering a large baby.
+Fetal macrosomia also puts the baby at an increased risk of health problems after birth.
 These risk factors increase significantly when the newborn birth weight is more than 9lbs, 15oz.

 Signs and Symptoms of Fetal Macrosomia

 At each prenatal visit, your OB-GYN will measure your fundal height.
 This is the length between the pubic bone and the very top of your uterus.
 An abnormally large fundal height could be a sign that the baby may be larger than normal and maybe macrosomic.

 The amount of amniotic fluid can be measured to estimate the size of the fetus.
 If your doctor finds excessive amniotic fluid during a prenatal visit, this may be an indication of fetal macrosomia.
-Excessive amniotic fluid defined as greater than or equal to 60th percentile for gestational age has recently been associated with macrosomia.
+Excessive amniotic fluid defined as greater than or equal to the 60th percentile for gestational age has recently been associated with macrosomia.

 Causes of Fetal Macrosomia

 There are many cases when the cause of fetal macrosomia is unknown.
 However, some conditions do seem to affect the incidence rate of macrosomia, and some of these maternal risk factors are more or less under your control:

 - Maternal diabetes.
 If the mother has diabetes or develops diabetes while pregnant (gestational diabetes), she is more likely to give birth to a large baby.

 - Maternal obesity.
 High pre-pregnancy body mass index (BMI)